smoynes/elsie/docs/tutorial.md

 ```

 You should see a bunch of debug output spammed to your terminal.
 Do not be
 alarmed.
-You should see, towards the end of the output a message that the `Demo
+You should see towards the end of the output a message that the `Demo
 completed`.
-That is what success looks like.
+That is what success looks like:

 ```console
  TIMESTAMP : 2023-10-10T23:00:50-04:00